About:

 A big thanks to the people I interviewed for my DProf research.
 Particular thanks to Stafford Scott and Zrinka Bralo.
 Two of the bravest people I know.

-I am grateful to my old colleagues at The King’s Fund - Allsion Trimble, Mathew Rice, Mark Doughty, Mark Pattinson, Mandip Randhawa, Pippa Gough, Sue Machell and Bernie Brooks.
+I am grateful to my old colleagues at The King’s Fund - Allison Trimble, Mathew Rice, Mark Doughty, Mark Pattinson, Mandip Randhawa, Pippa Gough, Sue Machell and Bernie Brooks.

 Many of the ideas here belong to the brilliant Sign up to Safety Team: Suzette Woodward, Sarah Garrett, Cat Harrison, Dane Wiig, Owen Bennett, Anna Babic and Catherine Ede; and the many conversations with Margaret Ruddy, Philip Boxer and Sheila Damon about how to help people to speak up, to keep us all a bit safer.